Cooperative Training of Descriptor and Generator Networks: Two models and two algorithms

-For large sample, $W_\G$ is obtained by minimizing the Kullback-Leibler divergence $\KL(\P|P_\G)$ from the data distribution $\P$ to the model distribution $P_\G$.
+The log-likelihood is intractable because the marginal distribution $q(Y; \alpha)$ is an intractable integral.
+If the sample size $n$ is large, the maximum likelihood estimator minimizes the Kullback-Leibler divergence $\KL(\P|q_\alpha)$ from the data distribution $\P$ to the model distribution $q_\alpha$.

-The gradient of $L_\G(W_\G)$ is obtained according to the following identity
+The gradient of $L_{q}(\alpha)$ is obtained according to the following identity

-The above identity underlies the EM algorithm, where $\E_{P_\G(X|Y; W_\G)}$ is the expectation with respect to the posterior distribution of the latent factors $P_\G(X|Y; W_\G)$, and is computed in the E-step.
-The usefulness of identify (\ref{eq:EM}) lies in the fact that the derivative of the complete-data log-likelihood $ \log P_\G(X, Y; W_\G)$ on the right hand side can be obtained in closed form.
-In the EM algorithm, the M-step maximizes the expectation of $ \log P_\G(X, Y; W_\G)$ with respect to the current posterior distribution of the latent factors.
+The above identity underlies the EM algorithm, where $\E_{q(X|Y; \alpha)}$ is the expectation with respect to the posterior distribution of the latent factors $q(X|Y; \alpha)$, and is computed in the E-step.
+The usefulness of identify (\ref{eq:EM}) lies in the fact that the derivative of the complete-data log-likelihood $ \log q(X, Y; \alpha)$ on the right hand side can be obtained in closed form.

-In general, the expectation in (\ref{eq:EM}) is analytically intractable, and has to be approximated by MCMC that samples from the posterior $P_G(X|Y; W_\G)$, such as the Langevin inference dynamics, which iterates
+In general, the expectation in (\ref{eq:EM}) is analytically intractable even though the term inside the expectation can be easily computed, and the expectation has to be approximated by MCMC that samples from the posterior $q(X|Y; \alpha)$, such as the Langevin inference dynamics, which iterates

 where $\tau$ indexes the time step, $\delta$ is the step size, and for notational simplicity, we continue to use $U_\tau$ to denote the noise term, but here $U_\tau \sim \N(0, I_d)$.
-We take the derivative of $\log P_\G(X, Y; W_\G)$ in (\ref{eq:LangevinG}) because this derivative is the same as the derivative of the log-posterior $\log P_G(X|Y; W_\G)$, since $P_\G(X|Y; W_\G) $ is proportional to $P_\G(X, Y; W_\G)$ as a function of $X$.
-The Langevin inference solves a $\ell_2$ penalized non-linear least squares problem so that $X_i$ can reconstruct $Y_i$ given the current $W_\G$.
-The Langevin inference process performs explaining-away reasoning, where the latent factors in $X$ compete with each other to explain the current residual $Y - g(X; W_\G)$.
+We take the derivative of $\log q(X, Y; \alpha)$ in (\ref{eq:LangevinG}) because this derivative is the same as the derivative of the log-posterior $\log q(X|Y; \alpha)$, since $q(X|Y; \alpha) $ is proportional to $q(X, Y; \alpha)$ as a function of $X$.
+The Langevin inference solves a $\ell_2$ penalized non-linear least squares problem so that $X_i$ can reconstruct $Y_i$ given the current $\alpha$.
+The Langevin inference process performs explaining-away reasoning, where the latent factors in $X$ compete with each other to explain the current residual $Y - g(X; \alpha)$.

-With $X_i$ sampled from $P_\G(X_i \mid Y_i, W_\G)$ for each observation $Y_i$ by the Langevin inference process, the Monte Carlo approximation to $L_\G'(W_\G)$ is
+With $X_i$ sampled from $q(X_i \mid Y_i; \alpha)$ for each observation $Y_i$ by the Langevin inference process, the Monte Carlo approximation to $L_{q}'(\alpha)$ is

-The updating of $W_\G$ solves a non-linear regression problem, so that the learned $W_\G$ enables better reconstruction of $Y_i$ by the inferred $X_i$.
-Given the inferred $X_i$, the learning of $W_\G$ is a supervised learning problem \citep{Alexey2015}.
+The updating of $\alpha$ solves a non-linear regression problem, so that the learned $\alpha$ enables better reconstruction of $Y_i$ by the inferred $X_i$.
+Given the inferred $X_i$, the learning of $\alpha$ is a supervised learning problem \cite{Alexey2015}.